Frequently Asked Questions

 We have an extensive troubleshooting section in the manual available on our website.

-Troubleshooting is quite simple with the modular construction and the diagnostic codes, and parts are readily available.
+Troubleshooting is quite simple using the diagnostic codes and parts are readily available.

 You can also call Garnet and a service technician will help you at 1-800-617-7384.